Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication without a Secret Codebook: Joint Information Secrecy and Energy-Undetectability

-Theorem \ref{thm:secrecy_Scaling} coincides with Theorem 2 in \cite{constant_rate} for binary symmetric (BSC) channels where Alice can transmit $\mathcal{O}(\sqrt{n})$ covert nats that can be transmitted reliably with IS to Bob (without a secret codebook), namely, hidable and deniable nats.
-Also, it coincides with the results in \cite{Bloch_resolvability} for DMC and AWGN channels.
-In contrast to covert communication, communication with IS cannot be achieved unless Bob's channel is less noisy than Willie's channel, i.e., $\frac{{\lambda}_{\it b,i}}{\sigma_{\it b}^2}>\frac{\tilde{\lambda}_{\it w,i}}{\sigma_{\it w}^2},\ \forall i$.
-As long as the channel to Willie is noisier than the channel to Bob, Alice exploits the common randomness with Bob to use an ensemble of the public codebook and transmits messages with IS and without being decoded by Willie \cite{constant_rate}.
-To ensure this, the stochastic encoder uses dummy messages and chooses the confidential message uniformly with a randomization rate that is determined by Willie's channel quality.
-Hence, Willie can be overwhelmed by the dummy messages and cannot decode but still has the ability to detect, i.e., IS constraint is necessary but not sufficient to achieve covert communication.
-Therefore, the KL constraint (which is also not sufficient without IS constraint) can be added to guarantee that Willie cannot detect the transmission as well as cannot decode.
-On the other hand, the effective secrecy capacity is developed in \cite{effectivesecrecy} where Willie tries to detect whether the transmission is meaningful or not, namely, stealth communication with IS.
+As long as the channel to Willie is noisier than the channel to Bob, Alice exploits the dominance of the channel quality of Bob over the channel quality of Willie in each eigen-direction.
+This allows using an ensemble of the public codebook and transmitting messages with IS to Bob and without being decoded by Willie \cite{Liang_book,constant_rate}.
+To ensure this, the stochastic encoder uses dummy messages and chooses the confidential message uniformly with a randomization rate that is determined by Willie's channel quality \cite{Poor_PLS}.
+Hence, Willie can be overwhelmed by the dummy messages and cannot decode but still has the ability to detect, i.e., the IS constraint is necessary but not sufficient to achieve covert communication.
+Therefore, the KL constraint (which is also not sufficient without the IS constraint) can be added to guarantee that Willie cannot detect the transmission as well as cannot decode.
+A closely related metric is the effective secrecy capacity that is developed in \cite{effectivesecrecy} where Willie tries to detect whether the transmission is meaningful or not, namely, stealth communication with IS.
 The effective secrecy capacity is positive and is similar to the weak and the strong secrecy capacities if there is a distribution $\mathbb{P}_{\mathbf{Z}_w^n}$ such that $\mathbb{P}_{\mathbf{Y}_w^n}=\mathbb{P}_{\mathbf{Z}_w^n}$.